• Skip to primary navigation

 15. Red Bell Peppers

-Red bell peppers are rich in vitamin C, which is essential for collagen production, helping to keep the skin firm and youthful.
+Red bell peppers are rich in vitamin C, which is essential for collagen production and helps keep the skin firm and youthful.
 They also contain carotenoids, which help protect the skin from sun damage.

 How to Have It: